Young Dementia Network publications / resources

 Approaching an unthinkable future - Understanding the support needs of people living with young onset dementia

-A resource based on the experiences of people living with young onset dementia contacted by Dementia Pathfinders during a social care workforce training project in 2014 and 2015
+A resource based on the experiences of people living with young onset dementia created by Dementia Pathfinders.

 What is young onset dementia?

-Very informative factsheet created byt the Alzheimer's Society.
+An informative factsheet created by the Alzheimer's Society.

 Young-onset dementia - Understanding your diagnosis

 An Alzheimer's Society publication, published in February 2017.

 Younger people with dementia - living well with your diagnosis

 Produced jointly by NHS Health Scotland and Alzheimer Scotland.